tomexiskandar/bintang/README.rst

 Bintang
 =======
 A tiny and temporary db for quick data cleansing and transformation.
-It is a high-level Python coding and would help any beginners up to speed with ETL work.
+It is a high-level Python coding and would help anyone up to speed with ETL work.

 .. contents:: Overview
    :depth: 3